-I. Regulation changes that occur during the life of this agreement:

-- i.
-If/When Federal and/or State agencies officially communicate changes/additions to current regulations, County will communicate new expectations via County QI Information Notice, and such requirements will supersede contractual obligations delineated in this agreement.

-J. Contractor shall notify County Contract Manager or designee when a staff provider will be terminating and shall demonstrate a good faith effort to notify in writing all individuals who were actively receiving services of the termination within 15 calendar days of receiving the terminations notice from the staff.

-K. Access:

-- i.
-Contractor will ensure that upon receiving written referral or request for service, Contractor will contact beneficiary within 2-5 business days; 1.
-For urgent service requests, Contractor will offer services within 3 business days from date of service request. - a.
-Contractor will notify the appointed County Contract Manager or the County designee within one business day if the Contractor is not able to meet the urgent needs. - ii.
-Contractor will monitor internally the Contractor's timeliness in terms of responding to requests for service.
+- A. Regulation changes that occur during the life of this agreement: - i.
+If/When Federal and/or State agencies officially communicate changes/additions to current regulations, County will communicate new expectations via County QI Information Notice, and such requirements will supersede contractual obligations delineated in this agreement. - B. Contractor shall notify County Contract Manager or designee when a staff provider will be terminating and shall demonstrate a good faith effort to notify in writing all individuals who were actively receiving services of the termination within 15 calendar days of receiving the terminations notice from the staff. - C. Access: - i.
+Contractor will ensure that upon receiving written referral or request for service, Contractor will contact referred individual within 2-5 business days; - 1.
+For urgent service requests where a plan member is at risk of significant deterioration, as determined by the Program Director or a designated staff, Contractor will offer services within 3 business days from date of service request. - 2.
+Contractor will notify the appointed County Contract Manager or the County designee within one business day if the Contractor is not able to meet the urgent needs - ii.
+Contractor will monitor internally the Contractor's timeliness in terms of responding to request for service.
 Contractor will review timeliness with County Contract Manager, or designee on a regular basis.
-Failure to Demonstrate consistent adherence to these timeliness standards may result in an official Plan of Correction being issued to the Contractor.
+Failure to demonstrate consistent adherence to these timeliness standards may result in an official Plan of Correction being issued to the Contractor.

-L. Informing Materials:
+D. Informing Materials:

-- i.
-Informing materials include Solano County Problem Resolution forms. - ii.
-Contractor shall ensure that informing materials are printable and given to those requesting services within 5 business days in a minimum of 12 point font. - iii.
-Contractor shall ensure that Informing Materials are made available in County threshold language of Spanish, and alternative formats (audio and large font).
+1. Informing materials include Solano County Problem Resolution forms.
+2. Contractor shall ensure that informing materials are printable and given to those requesting services within 5 business days in a minimum of 12 point font.
+3. Contractor shall ensure that Informing Materials are made available in County threshold language of Spanish, and alternative formats (audio and large font).

-M. Contractor shall maintain medical records in such a manner that all required documentation for every beneficiary is stored in a secure medical record.
+E. Contractor shall maintain medical records in such a manner that all required documentation for every consumer is stored in a secure medical record.